Proxyl3ss/TheFatRat/README.md

 ## READ
-- if prog.c file to large when create backdoor with powerfull.sh , you can use prog.c.backup and create another backup when you running option 2
+- Ff prog.c file is too large when you create a backdoor with powerfull.sh, you can use prog.c.backup and create another backup when you are running option 2.

 ## Update Fatrat
-- To update fatrat go to your TheFatRat folder and execute :
+- To update FatRat go to your TheFatRat folder and execute :
 ```git pull && chmod +x setup.sh && ./setup.sh```

 - To Update from 1.9.3 Version and up , execute on your fatrat folder :